metalninja1001/sysadcom/README.md

 ### Install
 - Clone the repo to your directory
 - CD in to newly cloned repo `cd sysadcom/SysAdminCompanion`
+- Run `python setup.py sdist bdist_wheel` and then
 - Run `pip install .`

 ### Usage